-Remove the meringues from the oven and carefully peel them from the paper.
-If they stick at all, return them to the oven for another 30 minutes to finish drying out.
+Remove meringues from oven and carefully peel from paper.
+If they stick at all, return to the oven for another 30 minutes to finish drying out.
 Cool completely and store in an airtight container.

 - After an elaborate holiday meal like the Seder, a cookie platter and fresh fruit is all you need for dessert.
 These Coffee Meringues pair well with homemade Coconut Macaroons, Chocolate Hazelnut Stuffed Dates, and Flourless Chocolate Banana Cookies.
 Of course, there's no need to save the recipe for Passover -- try it any time of year for a sweet treat with afternoon coffee, or as part of a dessert spread.
 Meringues make a great DIY food gift, too.